 The big problem is that the best climbers in the world are now being forced to practice something they’ve never really done before and might not enjoy at all.
 It means the best “climber” might lose, and also that Speed specialists might completely dominate others but not get a medal.

 It’s not a great situation for either group and some are pretty grumbly about it.
-Thankfully there are three sets of medals for Paris 2024 so specialists in each category will be able to shine through.
+Thankfully there will be two set of medals for Paris 2024.
+Boulder and Lead will be combined, with Speed separate.
 You’ll probably see a lot of climbers only competing in the things they’re good at.

 When Did Speed Climbing Start?